masonl93/IB-Playground/README.md

 Simple Moving Average Cross Example:
 `$ python main.py -m`

+Factor Ranking Example:
+`$ python main.py -f -i portfolio.txt`
+This will calculate the various factors for all the tickers in the file (should be capitalized and each ticker on its own line).
+If '-r' option is provided, then it will rank based on the various factors and remove the bottom decile for each factor.
+This can be extra handy in screening a large list of stocks such as the entire microcap universe.

+Valuing a Warrant using Black Scholes and share dilution:
+`$ python main.py -w -t DSKE -o 35.04`
+This is to value DSKE warrants, and since we provided the number of warrants outstanding (35.04 mil), the valuation will incorporate the dilution.

 Selling all Positions:
 1. Create a file 'save_from_sell.txt' with positions that you don't want to delete, formatted with ticker and type per line.
 For example:
 `AAPL,STK`